10 Snakes That Barely Move All Day

 Source: iNaturalist user Kim, Hyun-tae – CC BY 4.0

-The Ussuri pitviper is one of South Korea’s most dangerous snakes.
-They cause dozens of bites per year, and are one of the main species used to develop the country’s viperid antivenom, along with Central Asian pitvipers.
-The venom is dangerously cytotoxic, unleashing necrosis, but the redeeming factor is how lazy they are.
-Ussuri pitvipers slither slowly, and move short distances per day, in their forested valley habitats.
+Their venom is dangerously cytotoxic, unleashing patches of blackening necrosis, but the one redeeming factor is how lazy they are.
+Ussuri pitvipers slither slowly, and move only short distances per day, in the forested valleys they inhabit.

 A 2015 study provided evidence, finding that 7 Ussuri pitvipers moved just 3-32 metres from their original position over 300 days.
+Likewise, they tend to stay within a small home range of just 60 metres.
 Ussuri pitvipers can be spotted prowling along river shores, but it’s more of a patient patrol, rather than the twitchy, caffeinated dash of an oriental ratsnake.

 4 Large-eyed pitviper